All manuscripts should be submitted via ScholarOne Manuscripts.

 To reduce the burden on the editorial team, Marine & Freshwater Research does not require pre-submission enquiries to the Editor.
 Authors should determine if their manuscripts fit the journal’s scope before submitting their manuscripts through ScholarOne Manuscripts.
 Editorial advice and decisions will not be provided on manuscripts submitted to the journal through other means.

 Papers will be considered for publication if they make an original and significant contribution to research in the aquatic sciences, and fit the Journal´s scope.
-Descriptive papers are published if they are placed in an appropriate conceptual setting and have global relevance.
-However, papers that are purely taxonomic, parochial, describe preliminary or incremental results, or simply present data with minimal or no context will not be considered.
+Descriptive papers may be accepted if they are placed in an appropriate conceptual setting and have global relevance.
+However, papers that are purely taxonomic or parochial, describe preliminary or incremental results, or simply present data with minimal or no context will not be considered.
 Manuscripts that are focussed on the biology of single taxa and do not provide a sufficient discussion on the ecological implications of their results may not be accepted.
 The Editor reserves the right to reject poorly prepared or inappropriate manuscripts without sending them for review.
-A poorly written manuscript may be returned for revision before sending it out for review if the English expression is ambiguous or overlong, the data analysis is clearly inappropriate, or the style severely deviates from that advocated in this set of instructions.
+Manuscripts may be returned for revision before sending out for peer review if the English expression is poor, the data analysis is inappropriate, or the style deviates considerably from that advocated in this set of instructions.